huggingface/blog/tf-xla-generate.md

 As the quality of large language models increased, so did our expectations of what those models could do.
 Especially since the release of OpenAI's [GPT2 model](https://openai.com/blog/better-language-models/), models with text generation capabilities have been in the spotlight.
-And for legitimate reasons -- these models can be used to summarize, to translate, and even demonstrate zero-shot learning capabilities on language tasks.
+And for legitimate reasons -- these models can be used to summarize, translate, and even demonstrate zero-shot learning capabilities on language tasks.

-The Hugging Face `transformers` library started off with NLP models, and text generation is of utmost importance to us.
+The Hugging Face `transformers` library started with NLP models, and text generation is of utmost importance to us.
 It is part of our democratization efforts to ensure text generation is accessible, easily controllable, and efficient.
-We have written a [blog post](https://huggingface.co/blog/how-to-generate) about the different types of text generation, and below there's a quick recap of the basic functionality -- feel free to skip it if you're familiar with our `generate` function.
+We have written a [blog post](https://huggingface.co/blog/how-to-generate) about the different types of text generation.
+Nevertheless, below there's a quick recap of the basic functionality -- feel free to skip it if you're familiar with our `generate` function.

+Let's start with the basics.
+Text generation can be deterministic or stochastic, depending on `do_sample`.
+By default it's set to `False`, causing the output to be deterministic, also known as Greedy Decoding.
+When it's set to `True`, also known as Sample, we can obtain reproducible results if we specify the `seed` argument (with the same format as for stateless TensorFlow random number generation, i.e., a tuple of two integers).
+As a rule of thumb, you want deterministic generation if you wish to obtain factual data from the model and stochastic generation if you're aiming at more creative outputs.

 ```python
 # Requires transformers >= 4.21.0; Sample outputs may differ if run on a CPU.